matyalatte/tuw/docs/Building.md

 -   Windows 7 or later
 -   macOS 10.9 or later
--   Linux with GTK+ 3.10 or later
+-   Unix with GTK+ 3.10 or later

 You can also see the list of tested platforms [here](./Test-Env.md).